Logo Voyage

 You can check the original Wikivoyage article Here

-Wales Coast Path (Llwybr Arfordir Cymru in Welsh) is a National Trail which follows the entire coastline of Wales, the first country in the world to have such a trail.
-It officially opened in May 2012, and offers a 870-mile (1,400 km) walking route from Chepstow in the south to Queensferry (near Chester) in the north.
+The Wales Coast Path (Llwybr Arfordir Cymru in Welsh) is a National Trail which follows the entire coastline of Wales, the first country in the world to have such a trail.
+It officially opened in May 2012, and offers a 870 mi (1,400 km) walking route from Chepstow in the south to Queensferry (near Chester) in the north.
 In 2011 the path was voted by National Geographic magazine as the second-best coastal destination in the world.

 Understand